Updated January 2017

 i.
 Christmas Break will be considered part of the fall semester.

 ii.
-Interterm will be considered part of the spring semester.
+Spring Break will be considered part of the spring semester

 i.
 The Congress reserves the right to refuse to change the allocation after a hearing.